oniichaNj/go-dwmstatus/README.md

 > Displays current mpd song, the three loadaverages, date and time, and the current battery level.

 Added few new things
++ Added more icons
 + Battery Level Indicator
++ Charging Indicator

 Don't whine about support missing, figure it out yourself instead.
 Or just file a bug report or even a pull request.